 “Complete” script ->(complete_<policyname>.sh)

 #!/bin/bash Since we don’t need to run any ‘after’ or ‘complete’ commands, we have kept them blank.
 You can always run commands (e.g., deleting Cassandra’s backup from a local machine or copying data from one volume to another) in the ‘after’ or ‘complete’ scripts.
 If the backup is successful, it will show the output as follows: When you open the success log, you should see: A file will be created in Cassandra’s backup folder: ‘/var/lib/cassandra/demo1/users/snapshot’ If you have configured to capture the log output of your script, you can find the output that was sent to ‘std.err’ in the N2WS recovery panel:

-Once you are sure that your snapshots are running successfully and your data is consistent with the application consistent snapshots, you can write scripts to remove the backup files and execute those scripts from CPM’s ‘complete’ scripts.
+Once you are sure that your snapshots are running successfully and your data is consistent with the application consistent snapshots, you can write scripts to remove the backup files and execute those scripts from N2WS’ ‘complete’ scripts.
 If you refer to Cassandra documentation, it says that a Cassandra snapshot first flushes all in-memory writes to disk, then makes a hard link of the SSTable files for each keyspace.
 This helps in achieving application consistent snapshots but also requires that you have enough free disk space on the node to accommodate new Cassandra snapshots of your data files.

 A single snapshot requires little disk space.
 However, snapshots can cause your disk usage to grow quickly over time because a snapshot prevents old obsolete files from being deleted.
 It’s important to note that like AWS snapshots, Cassandra snapshots are also incremental.
 Therefore, if you delete the backup files, a full backup may be performed again at the same time that the inherent Cassandra backup occupies space.
-In this article, we have demonstrated how running scripts from our Cloud Protection Manager (CPM) can help you achieve application consistent backup with Cassandra.
-CPM is an enterprise-class backup solution for EC2 based on EBS and RDS snapshots.
-If you are hosting production class databases such as MS-SQL, MySQL, MongoDB, or Oracle, CPM can provide you with a best-in-class automated backup and recovery solution.
-CPM supports consistent application backups on Linux as well as Windows servers.
-CPM is sold in the AWS Marketplace.
+In this article, we have demonstrated how running scripts from our N2WS can help you achieve application consistent backup with Cassandra.

+N2WS is an enterprise-class backup solution for EC2 based on EBS and RDS snapshots.
+If you are hosting production class databases such as MS-SQL, MySQL, MongoDB, or Oracle, N2WS can provide you with a best-in-class automated backup and recovery solution.
+N2WS supports consistent application backups on Linux as well as Windows servers.
+N2WS is sold in the AWS Marketplace.
 See pricing or try it for free.